It’s okay to feel your anger, maybe even necessary.

 Use yours to fight back in your own way, not someone else’s way.
 Let yourself feel your anger and harness its energy to accomplish things.

-Figure out (or help them figure out) a way to use it in a constructive way.
+Figure out a way to use it in a constructive way.
 It might take a while to figure something out, but you will.

 I am not an angry person, but I do get angry sometimes.

-These days what makes me angry about cancer is hearing news that yet another friend was diagnosed with mets.
+These days what makes me angry about cancer is hearing news that yet another friend was diagnosed with metastatic breast cancer.
 And another, also with mets, was hospitalized and still another ended up in ICU with chemo complications.

 I get angry when I hear about organizations proclaiming their mission is to eliminate cancer and yet they are allocating less than 20% of donated dollars to research and less than 5% to metastatic cancer research.

-I get angry when the focus continues to be on breast cancer awareness and pink ribbon shopping nonsense.
+I get angry when the focus continues to be on breast cancer awareness and pink ribbon shenanigans.
 I get frustrated when well-meaning people don’t take time to question.

 Mostly, I get angry when people I know and people I don’t know keep dying from metastatic breast cancer.